Front-end clients for AI image models

 Source: chaiNNer-org/chaiNNer.

 ChaiNNer’s Python core, also usable on its own.
 Spandrel on PyPI.
-Pick when we want ChaiNNer’s arch coverage from a script rather than a node graph.
+Useful if we want ChaiNNer’s arch coverage from a script rather than a node graph.

 Catalogue: ESRGAN family, SwinIR, HAT, Real-ESRGAN, AuraSR plus ~20 other super-resolution arches; GFPGAN/CodeFormer/RestoreFormer face restorers; LaMa/MAT inpainting; NAFNet/SCUNet/Restormer denoisers; DDColor; DeJPEG.
 No diffusion, no Flux, no Qwen.